 Turing Test in Artificial Intelligence

-How Turing Test is Performed?
+How is the Turing Test Performed?

 Here is a sample conversation between Responder (Computer or Human) and an interrogator.